 To steer clear of the negative experiences during your first time here, dust off that sage old adage: Knowledge is power!
-We've accumulated a lot of facts and useful information about Bangkok - everything the first-time visitor needs to plan a wonderful and memorable trip.
+Use our years of hard earned knowledge so your first experience of tourism in Bangkok will be an unforgettably great one.

 Most Popular in Bangkok

 Have a trawl through our Area Guides, where we tell you all about the city's main areas.
 This will help you decide where to stay, where to visit and where to avoid.
 At 1,600 square kilometres and counting, Bangkok is big, and the many different areas can be bewildering – even for those who've spent years here.

 The most popular areas for visitors are:

 all charismatic parts of town that combine sights, nightlife, shopping, great hotels and convenient locations with access to public transport.
 Budget travellers and backpackers, of course, still swear by Khao San Road.

 Your essential guide to choosing a hotel in Bangkok is our 'Where to Stay' Editor's Guide, an in-depth look at each of Bangkok's most popular areas, together with a selection of hotels in that area that would suit just about every taste and budget.